Just as there are many different types of workouts and various types of gym equipment, there are also different types of home gyms.

 Another major factor is your budget.
 While most calisthenic gyms setups are not that expensive, some specialized equipment (see below) can get pricey.

 Not only are they easier to build, but you can get a full-body workout with minimal equipment, limited space, and short time frames.

-Best Equipment For Calisthenic Gyms (What Should You Buy?)
+Equipment You Should Buy For Calisthenic Gyms

 With technological advances, new workout trends and specialty pieces, it can be overwhelming to find exactly what you need.

 Let’s take a look at the most useful equipment for a calisthenics home gym to find out where you should start.

 They are handles you can place on the ground to use for bodyweight exercises that include push ups, planks, handstands, seated leg lifts, and much more.

 With these in your arsenal, you can get a full upper body workout using only your body weight and the elevation they provide.

 If you have the space to install and use them, gymnastics rings are one of the most versatile and useful pieces for a calisthenics workout.

 The only downside is that they must mount from the ceiling, and your installation needs to be secure, sturdy, and able to bear your weight and movement.